-Figure 8 and Figure 9 show the limitations of existing protocol and the outstanding stability of PBAP.
-Figure 8 is Boxplot, which shows the dispersion degree of simulation results about the performance of multi-level μ TESLA in the system.
+Based on above, we use five figures to show the results.
+Firstly, Figs. 8 and 9 show the limitations of existing protocol and the outstanding stability of PBAP.

+Figure 8 is Box-plot, which shows the dispersion degree of simulation results about the performance of multi-level μ TESLA in the system.
 Horizontal ordinate indicates the mathematical expectation of interval between two emergencies.
-Vertical ordinate indicates virtual lifetime of multi-level μ TESLA scheme with a 2000keys high level key chain.
+Vertical ordinate indicates virtual lifetime of multilevel μ TESLA scheme with a 2000-keys high level key chain.
+In each box, the bottom and top of the box are always the first and third quartiles, and the band inside the box is always the second quartile (the median).
+Lines extending vertically from the boxes (whiskers) indicate variability outside the upper and lower quartiles.
+Individual points are plotted as outliers.
+Any data not included between the whiskers is plotted as an outlier.
 In the simulation, the occurrence of the emergency is normal distribution and we repeat our simulation 500 times respectively according different expectation in order to simulate the actual performance.
-Figure 8 shows that the existing protocol's extremely limited performance in the face of random emergency.
+Figure 8 illustrates that the existing protocol's extremely limited performance in the face of random emergency.

 Figure 9 compares the lifetime cycle of multi-level μ TESLA and PBAP in a fixed length of high-level key chain.
 Horizontal ordinate indicates the theoretically life cycle of high-level key chain, while vertical ordinate indicates the virtual lifetime of high-level key chain in our simulation.
-According to the figure, PBAP shows its great ability of lengthening the lifetime of key chains and random occurrence of the emergency hardly affects PBAP.
+According to the figure, PBAP has great ability of lengthening the lifetime of key chains.
+Besides, we know that random occurrence of the emergency hardly affects PBAP.